ilyas-360/AWS-Cloud-Security-Foundations/VLAN-InterVLAN/README.md

 3. Apply `svi-config.txt` on SW2 (enables `ip routing`).
 4. Apply `router-config.txt` on router R1.
 5. Set PCs IPs according to addressing plan and default gateways to the SVI IPs.
-6. Run verification commands and add screenshots to `screenshots/`.

 ## Screenshots (stored in `screenshots/`)
 - `vlan-show-sw1.png` — `show vlan brief` on SW1